lucabocha/NetworkAutomation/How to: Build Eve-NG Lab.md

         sudo su
         vim /etc/network/interfaces

    This will open the VIM editor so you configure the interface like below.
-In my case I know that I wont be using 10.255.255.0/24 IPs anywhere else on the labs
+In my case I know that I wont be using 10.255.255.0/24 IP range anywhere else on the labs

         iface pnet1 inet static
             bridge_ports eth1